ShuhuaGao/bcn_ss/README.md

 + [networkx]( https://pypi.org/project/networkx/ ) required for our graphical approach
 + [numpy]( https://pypi.org/project/numpy/ ) required for the algebraic approach
-+ [graphviz]( https://pypi.org/project/graphviz/ ) (optional) required for visualization of graphs and trees as shown in our paper.
++ [pygraphviz](https://pypi.org/project/pygraphviz/ ) (optional) required for visualization of graphs and trees as shown in our paper.
 This is optional: if you don't want visualization, just set the variable `to_visualize` to `False` in related program files.
 By default, the variable `to_visualize` is `False`.

 **How to run**